Our fresh Aussie Broccoli migration

 Farming is in Joseph’s blood.
 He embraced the farming life from a young age, learning the vital skills from his father and grandfather.
 Located in Werribee South, Fragapane Farms grows broccoli, cauliflower, lettuce and other leafy greens.
 Werribee South is one of the pioneer vegetable production regions in Australia, with rich alluvial soil close to Melbourne’s iconic Port Phillip Bay.
 ALDI has played a big part in the growth of Fragapane Farms, with close collaboration and innovation being hallmarks of the relationship.

 Choose broccoli which has a heavy head and deep, green colour.
-Store in your fridge’s crisper.
+Store in your fridge’s crisper to ensure your broccoli lasts for its 5-day lifespan.

 Get the most from your broccoli.